zappingseb/biopharma-app/README.md

     my_method <<- input$method
 ```

-Be aware that you define a global variable `my_method` here.
-But for the tutorial this shall work.
-You can find a lot on the internet why global variables are bad.
+Be aware that you define a global variable `my_method` here, which suffices within the scope of this tutorial.
+However, please keep in mind that global variables can be problematic in many other contexts and do your own research what best fits your application.

 Now for the heatmap call we basically need to change a few inputs.
 Please see the result:
 ```